At Swaffham Prior, we provide pupils with a high-quality education in reading that will enable them to:

 Reading Information for Parents

 Parents can support this 'reading journey' through regular reading at home.
-Reading to and with your child every evening for at least ten minutes can make a dramatic difference to a child's achievement within school.
+Reading to and with your child every evening for at least ten minutes can make a dramatic difference to their achievement within school.

-In order to support parents we have created a booklet which has a guide to phonics actions to aid recall and gives helpful strategies to help support you reading with your child at home. please see below.
+In order to support parents we have created a booklet which has a guide to phonics actions to aid recall and gives helpful strategies to help support you reading with your child at home.
+Please see below.